tanloc04/anphuong.web/README.md

 This application is built using a Component-based architecture to maximize code reusability and maintainability.
 TypeScript is strictly utilized across the project to ensure type safety, reduce runtime errors, and improve developer experience during integration.

-## Current Progress (Phase 1)
+## Current Progress (Phase 2 - Live Testing & API)

+We are currently in Phase 2, focusing on connecting the system and deploying it for real-world testing.

+* **Live Deployment:** The application has been successfully deployed for live testing.
+  * **Frontend:** Hosted on **Vercel** with continuous deployment.
+  * **Backend & Database:** API and SQL Server database are hosted and running on **SmarterASP.net**.
+* **Payment Integration:** Successfully integrated VNPay Sandbox for end-to-end checkout and payment processing.
+* **API Integration:** Connecting React frontend components with real data from the backend RESTful APIs.

+## Completed (Phase 1 - Foundation & UI/UX)

 * Established the core project structure and routing mechanisms.
 * Developed reusable base UI components.
-* Completed layouts for Authentication views, Dashboard layout, Product Management, Category Management, User Management.
+* Completed layouts for Authentication views, Dashboard layout, Product Management, Category Management, and User Management.

 ## Application UI (Screenshots & Demos)

 ### 1. Customer Storefront (Giao diện Khách hàng)